blindGitHubRepos/TraceOrdering/README.md

 ## Source code layout
     .
+    ├──src
-    ├── com.controller                # All files for Creating Abstract Interpreter and Synthesizing variable values ├── com.antler4AC                 # All files for performing Action Code analysis
+    |   ├── com.controller                # All files for Creating Abstract Interpreter and Synthesizing variable values
+    |   ├── com.antler4AC                 # All files for performing Action Code analysis
-    ├── com.server                    # All files for making the TCP socket connection between distributed clients and server ├── com.umlrtParser               # All files for performing structural/behavioural static analysis and creating PES ├── JAR                           # All required JAR files that should be added to the project ├── Experiments
+    |   ├── com.server                    # All files for receving traces from distributed clients
+    |   ├── com.umlrtParser               # All files for performing structural/behavioural static analysis and creating PES
+    ├── JAR                               # All required JAR files that should be added to the project ├── Experiments
     │   ├── Original                  # Original Models (including: Replication.zip, ParcelRouter.zip , ...)
     │   ├── PhysicalTimeStamp         # Models that annotate traces with timestamps (e.g., MDebugger)